QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-07-07-gitops-in-backstage-templates.md

 ### Lifecycle of a fullstack app

-In a recent webinar I wanted to demonstrate the expections for a developer of their platform, and as part of that lifecycle management of a fullstack app generated with a template.
+In a recent webinar I wanted to demonstrate the expectations for a developer of their platform, and as part of that lifecycle management of a fullstack app generated with a template.
 The template should work such that you would input information about your new app and you would get a new repo, a new deployment, and a registration in the catalog which would then link to everything providing a single pane of glass.

 ![](../assets/2025-07-07_20-30-27-twelvefactorapp.png)